Journey to running top hotels started with rigorous first jobs

-NEW YORK No matter your politics, it's the middle of winter and most Americans would be happy to take a vacation right about now.
+NEW YORK (Reuters) - No matter your politics, it's the middle of winter and most Americans would be happy to take a vacation right about now.

 Want a nice room on a beach somewhere?
 Many of the hotels around the globe, by the way, are part of large chains overseen by just a handful of people.